AmirTugi/tea-school/README.md

     // Here you put an object according to https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md#pagepdfoptions
     pdfOptions: {
-        // ignore `path` to get the PDF as buffer only
+        // Ignore `path` to get the PDF as buffer only
         path: 'pdf-file.pdf',
         format: 'A4',
         printBackground: true